 - Academic Rules.
 Unless otherwise stated here, and where relevant to the academic program of the LL.M. degree, LL.M. students are subject to the rules outlined in the J.D.
 Student Academic Handbook.

 - Evaluation of Academic Standing.
 Academic standing for LL.M. students is evaluated throughout the student’s program of study.
 If a student fails to achieve a grade average of at least C in the first semester, or excessively fails to attend class, or fails to submit assigned work without excuse, the Penn State Law Senior Associate Dean for Academic Affairs will notify the student in writing that he or she is no longer in good academic standing and afford the student an opportunity to be heard as to whether he or she is able or willing to undertake the study necessary to complete the LL.M. degree program.
-The Law School's Senior Associate Dean for Academic Affairs, in consultation with the Associate Dean, Graduate and International Programs, will determine whether the student may continue in the LL.M. program or whether probation or dismissal from the program is appropriate.
+The Law School's Senior Associate Dean for Academic Affairs, in consultation with the Assistant Dean of Graduate and International Programs, will determine whether the student may continue in the LL.M. program or whether probation or dismissal from the program is appropriate.
 The student may appeal an adverse decision to the Dean of the Law School.